Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Tomes

+- **Description:** The Inferno Scholar is a mage who specializes in harnessing the power of Fire through their tomes.
+Unlike traditional fire mages, Inferno Scholars combine their knowledge of ancient texts with fiery magic to unleash devastating spells and arcane techniques.
+They use their tomes not just for casting but as a source of powerful fire-based abilities that reflect their deep understanding of the arcane arts.
+- **Abilities:**
+  - **Blazing Tome:** The Inferno Scholar channels fire magic through their tome, casting a spell that creates a concentrated burst of flames, dealing significant damage to enemies in a targeted area.
+  - **Infernal Insight:** By consulting their tome, the Inferno Scholar gains a temporary boost in spellcasting efficiency and fire damage.
+This ability also allows them to reveal hidden magical traps or weaknesses in enemies.
+  - **Firebound Script:** The Inferno Scholar inscribes fiery runes into the air, creating magical barriers that protect allies and damage any enemy that crosses them.
+The runes last for a duration, offering both protection and persistent fire damage.
+  - **Ember Conjuration:** The Scholar summons a fiery elemental creature or constructs from their tome to assist in combat.
+This summoned entity can attack enemies and provide additional support in battle.
+  - **Inferno Manuscript:** The ultimate ability, where the Inferno Scholar opens their tome to release a torrent of fire and magical energy.
+The spell creates a massive explosion or wave of flames, dealing devastating area-of-effect damage and leaving a lasting fiery field that continues to burn enemies.
+- **Combat Style:** Inferno Scholars are spellcasters who focus on using their tomes to cast powerful fire spells and create magical effects.
+They combine arcane knowledge with fiery destruction, making them versatile in both offensive and defensive magic.
+Their combat style emphasizes strategic spellcasting, area control, and leveraging the power of their tomes for devastating fire magic.
+- **Regard:** Inferno Scholars are respected for their intellectual approach to fire magic and their ability to combine deep knowledge with destructive power.
+They are seen as wise and formidable spellcasters who use their tomes not just as tools of magic but as sources of formidable fire-based abilities.
+In many cultures, they are revered as learned fire mages who command both respect and awe for their mastery of the arcane arts.

 <!-- Fire + Wands = Flameweaver -->

 ### Flameweaver

 Fire + Wands

+- **Description:** The Flameweaver is a master of Fire magic who wields wands to channel and amplify their fiery spells.
+Specializing in precision and versatility, Flameweavers use their wands to direct streams of flame, conjure fiery constructs, and control the battlefield with their pyromantic prowess.
+Their combat style revolves around using their wand to unleash a variety of fire-based spells with pinpoint accuracy.
+- **Abilities:**
+  - **Emberbolt:** The Flameweaver fires a concentrated bolt of fire from their wand, dealing direct damage to a single target.
+This ability can be charged for increased damage and range.
+  - **Inferno Wave:** The Flameweaver sweeps their wand in a wide arc, releasing a wave of flames that engulfs multiple enemies.
+This ability deals area-of-effect fire damage and can cause lingering burns.
+  - **Fire Wall:** The Flameweaver creates a barrier of intense fire using their wand, blocking enemy movement and damaging any foe who attempts to pass through.
+The wall persists for a short duration, creating a hazardous zone on the battlefield.
+  - **Flaming Conjuration:** The Flameweaver summons a fiery elemental or construct to fight alongside them.
+This summoned entity can attack enemies and provide additional magical support.
+  - **Inferno Surge:** The ultimate ability, where the Flameweaver channels the full power of their wand to release a massive burst of fire, creating an explosion that devastates a large area.
+The explosion deals significant damage and leaves a fiery field that continues to burn enemies over time.
+- **Combat Style:** Flameweavers are agile spellcasters who excel at long-range combat, using their wands to unleash precise and varied fire spells.
+Their combat style emphasizes control and damage, utilizing their wand to adapt to different combat scenarios and maintain a safe distance from enemies while wreaking havoc with their fire magic.
+- **Regard:** Flameweavers are highly regarded for their ability to manipulate fire with finesse and precision.
+They are seen as both brilliant and dangerous, using their wands to bring about intense and controlled destruction.
+Many view them as sophisticated spellcasters who combine the elegance of wand magic with the raw power of fire, commanding both respect and fear for their mastery of pyromancy.

 <!-- Ice + Axes = Frostcleaver -->